 The major minerals in UK and Irish forage samples are very similar although the Irish samples contain higher levels of sodium and chloride.
 The continental European samples from as far south as Spain and Portugal to the Scandinavian countries of Norway and Sweden all have higher levels of potassium compared to the UK and Ireland.
 The levels of phosphorus, calcium and magnesium are very similar for all of the countries.

 The trace minerals in the UK are almost identical to those in Ireland.
-The Portugese samples appear to have high iron and manganese and similarly the Norwegian samples have high levels of manganese.
+The Portuguese samples appear to have high iron and manganese and similarly, the Norwegian samples have high levels of manganese.